 Sweet Anthem* is the one who found me, and, boy, I can’t tell you how happy I am about that.
 If you’re a fan of indie, small-batch, natural, cruelty-free, vegan, AND handmade brands, you’ll love this one, too, because Sweet Anthem fits these descriptions like a glove.

 EMILY FRAGRANCE 10ml / $48

 All Sweet Anthem fragrances have names and stories, and this one is called Emily.
 Apparently, Emily is a hottie, who constantly wears her red dress and paints her toes.
-It seems, she also likes coffee and sometimes thinks about those happy moments that happened in the past probably more than she does about her future (raise your hands who can relate!
+It seems, she also likes coffee and sometimes thinks about those happy moments that happened in the past probably more than she does about her future (raise your hand who can relate!
 Yes, me too).

-The scent itself is pretty sweet and you can instantly detect almond, which, after a few minutes, fades into honey scent.
+The scent itself is pretty sweet, and you can instantly detect almond, which, after a few minutes, fades into honey scent.